ejperera/animalfamily/HELP.md

 ### Solution
 ***

-Following interfaces have been used to mark models which they have such behaviors.
+Following interfaces have been used to mark models which they have behaviors such as.

 * Walkable   - Mark that model has walking behaviour
 * Flyable    - Mark that model has flying behaviour